crazedVic/crudwired/readme.md

 ### CRUD

-    php artisan crudwired:crud {class}  [--force]
+    php artisan crudwired:crud {class}  [--force] [--auth]

 Generates CRUD components & views for a specified model class.
-If the model does not currently exist, it will be created automatically.  **By default the Index livewire component has the middleware = 'auth' disabled, uncomment to remove anonymous access from the generated CRUD views.**
+If the model does not currently exist, it will be created automatically.  **By default the Index livewire component has the middleware = 'auth' disabled, use --auth to prevent anon access to the generated CRUD views.**

 #### Examples